KevinMarquette/kevinmarquette.github.io/_posts/2019-01-01-Powershell-2018-year-in-review.md

 ## Request master merge

 There is a point in our SDLC where we merge from one branch to another.
-I added an option in the CI/CD pipeline to preform some validation and create that merge as a shelveset for the dev team to review.
+I added an option in the CI/CD pipeline to perform some validation and create that merge as a shelveset for the dev team to review.

 The [TFVC](https://github.com/loanDepot/TFVC) and [VsoLoggingCommands](https://github.com/loanDepot/VsoLoggingCommands) modules were created as part of that effort.
 They handle actions for us that are not exposed as part of the TFS RestAPI.

 ## AppSettings

 I finished out the year rewriting the way we were updating configuration files.
 After years of different authors and growing code paths, I re-architected the whole thing so I could add some new features and offer full support for DotNet Core configuration files.

+# Reflections

+My first post last year was a review of everything that [I had accomplished in 2017](/2018-01-06-Powershell-2017-in-review).
+At the end of that post, I commented that I did a lot more that year than expected and I hoped that I would be as productive this year.
+That statement continues to hold true for this year.
+I'll keep doing what I am doing because I must be doing something right.
+2018 was a year to be proud of.